 Strategic (ST)—Inability to implement appropriate business plans, to make decisions, to allocate resources or to adapt to changes in the business environment will adversely affect competitive position and financial condition.

 Analysts should also consider any prospective risk to the group.
 A prospective risk is a residual risk that affects future operations or conditions for the group.
-These prospective risks arise due to assessments of company management and/or operations or risks associated with future business plans.
-Common types of such risks for insurers may include, underwriting, investments, claims, and reinsurance and diversification/concentration.
+These prospective risks can be identified through assessments of company management and/or operations or risks associated with future business plans.
+Common types of such risks for insurers may include underwriting strategy, investment strategy, and reinsurance strategy and diversification/concentration.
 However, other risks from non-insurers can also include off-balance sheet exposures and other risks driven by the business model of that non-insurer.
 The analyst’s understanding of the above nine risk classifications includes an assessment of the level of that risk and the ability of the entity to appropriately manage the risk during the current period and prospectively.
 The assessment of these nine risk classifications both currently and prospectively should be part of the quantitative and qualitative analysis completed within the holding company analysis.
-All groups have prospective risks.
-The Financial Condition Examiners Handbook provides guidance on prospective risks within Section 3—Examination Repositories.

 The overall risk-focused surveillance process requires a significant amount of communication and coordination between the analysis and examination function to be effective.
-Analysts should identify and document all current and prospective risks and communicate those risks to the respective examiners.
+Analysts should identify and document all material current and prospective solvency risks and communicate those risks to the respective examiners for periodic onsite inspection.

-Communication is also discussed in Section I.A Department Organization and Communication of this Handbook.
+Communication across functions is also discussed in more detail below (see Coordination in Risk-Focused Surveillance), as well as in Section I.A Department Organization and Communication of this Handbook.

 At the conclusion of the basic holding company analysis performed on all groups, the lead state is required to document an overall summary and conclusion regarding the financial condition of the group, including its strengths and weaknesses and any risks identified.
-This summary and conclusion should be provided in the Group Profile Summary (GPS).
+This summary and conclusion should be provided in the Group Profile Summary (GPS) that is maintained and updated on a regular basis.
 See the VI.B. for discussion of the GPS.

 Financial Examination Assessment